steff880/MS3-MyRecipeBook/TESTING.md

   - The user can view all recipes he/she has created on their Profile Page

   - The user can also edit a recipe they have created, by viewing the full recipe and clicking on the edit button.
-From there just have to amend the fields that are needed, and when finished just click **Edit Recipe** button.
+From there just have to amend the fields that are needed, and when finished just click the **Edit Recipe** button.

 <br>